Teacher and Teaching Wit and Wisdom

 The following is a compilation of the wit and wisdom of teachers and teaching.
 It is by no means complete.
 Such things are

-always a work in progress.
+always a work in progress (how could they not be?).
 Some sources used cannot be identified, but I credit the many thousands of teachers who have learned to see themselves in a

 different light and find both humor and meaning there.
 There is also a collection of some of the best sayings and thoughts about the

 meaning and purpose of education.
 If you would like to add to this page, please send

 that describes what you have in mind.
 Please enjoy this and come back.

 "Our principal is sooooooooo smart.
 No wonder he's in